luisligunas/pinoy-dictionary-scraper/README.md

 # Pinoy Dictionary Scraper
 Scrapes Tagalog, Cebuano, Hiligaynon, and Ilocano words from [Pinoy Dictionary](https://www.pinoydictionary.com)

-The scraped words can then be printed into an output file in a JSON format.
+The scraped words are then printed into an output file in a UTF-8-encoded JSON format.

 ## Setup
-We need to have [BeautifulSoup](https://pypi.org/project/beautifulsoup4/) and [Requests](https://docs.python-requests.org/en/latest/) installed on the machine.
+We need to have [Python 3](https://www.python.org/downloads/), [BeautifulSoup](https://pypi.org/project/beautifulsoup4/) and [Requests](https://docs.python-requests.org/en/latest/) installed on your machine.
 If you already have these, then you should be able to run the scraper files without any additional setup.

+**Please ensure that you are running Python 3 or newer** and NOT Python 2.
+The scraper uses functionality in argparse that is only available on Python 3.

 ### Pip Installation
 To install BeautifulSoup and Requests, we need Python's pip package.